vyca2017/content/content/faq/graphql-fragments/graphql-fragments.md

 ## Combining The Node Query With Fragments

-By combining the `node` query with the `__typename` we can now define a fragment for both the `Comment` and the `Post` model.
+By combining the `node` query with the `__typename` we can now define a fragment for both the `Comment` and the `Post` type.
 So depending on what type the node with the given id is, the response will look differently:

 ```graphql
 ---